jtabba/CryptoKeeper/README.md

 ![Home Interface](public/documentation/home.jpg)

 ## Graphs
-To provide a visual representation of the price fluctuations of an asset over time, Crypto Keeper utilises and displays a line graph to plot the previous 3 month price movements of an asset.
+To provide a visual representation of the price fluctuations of all the top 100 cryptocurrencies, Crypto Keeper utilises and displays a line graph to plot the previous 3 month price movements of an asset.
 The graph is created using the Graph.js and Moment.js libraries, and is coded to render based upon the time and price of an asset at a certain time.

 Additional information regarding more specific attributes of a crypto are also displayed on the left-hand side of the graph, hence providing a deeper insight into the distinct details and features of the token.